 Q: Can I just put my seed phrase in my will?

-A: While you can mention your cryptocurrency holdings in your will, simply including the seed phrase directly is highly discouraged due to security risks.
-A will becomes public record after probate, exposing your seed phrase to potential theft.
-It's better to store the seed phrase securely and provide instructions in your will on how an executor can access those instructions.
+A: While it is smart to mention your cryptocurrency holdings in your will, including the actual seed phrase is highly discouraged.
+A will becomes very public during probate, exposing those secret words to potential theft.
+It's much safer to stash the seed phrase securely and leave instructions in your will telling the executor how they can privately access those details.

 Q: What is the biggest risk when passing crypto to family?

-A: The biggest risk is the loss of access to the seed phrase or private keys.
-If these are lost, destroyed, or compromised, the cryptocurrency becomes permanently inaccessible, regardless of legal documents or beneficiary intentions.
+A: The single biggest threat is completely losing access to the seed phrase or private keys.
+If these recovery details are lost, thrown away, or damaged beyond repair, the cryptocurrency becomes hopelessly locked—no matter how many sweet intentions or legal documents you left behind.

 Q: Should I tell my family my seed phrase now?

-Q: What is a multi-signature wallet and how does it help?
+Q: What is a shared or multi-signature wallet?

 Q: Are digital estate planning services like Cipherwill secure?

-Q: How often should I update my digital inheritance plan?
+Q: How often should I check on my digital plan?

 Q: What if my beneficiaries aren't tech-savvy?

-Q: Can I use a traditional safe deposit box for my seed phrase?
+Q: Can I use a traditional safe deposit box?

 Q: What if I lose my seed phrase before I can pass it on?